Tardsquad/tardsquad-discord-bot/README.md

 ```console
 $ pipx install --python python3.9  tardsquad-discord-bot
 ```

-To use this tool, you need to supply
-* `--url` to your taiga server e.g. `https://api.taiga.io/`
-* `--auth-token` that you need to obtain according to the [official instructions](https://docs.taiga.io/api.html#_authentication).

-It's recommended to put these 2 values in the below described `tardsquad-discord-bot.conf` file for easier usage of this tool!

 # Development
 * Make sure to `$ poetry shell` before using tools like pyright LSP, so that it can find the installed dependency modules